gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Component, Binary and SourceSet names are limited to valid Java identifiers

-### Story: Custom binary is built from Java sources

-Change the sample plugin so that it compiles Java source to produce its binaries

-- Uses same conventions as a Java library.
-- No dependencies.

 ### Story: Reorganise 'cpp' project to more consistent with 'language-jvm' project

 - ~~Move tasks/plugins/etc that are used to compile native languages for the native runtime into `org.gradle.language.*`~~